conda/menuinst/docs/source/defining-shortcuts.md

 Unix systems have the notion of MIME types, while Windows relies more on file name extensions.

 - On Linux, use the `MimeType` option.
 Remember to add the `%f` (single file) or `%F` (several files) placeholders to your command so the paths are passed adequately.
+Otherwise, your shortcut might be deemed invalid and won't show up in "Open With" menus or similar UI elements of your desktop.
 If you are defining a new MIME type, you must fill the `glob_patterns` field by mapping the new MIME type to the file extensions you want to associate with it.
 - On Windows, use `file_extensions`.
 Remember to add the `%1` or `%*` placeholders to your command so the path of the opened file(s) is passed adequately.
 - On macOS, use `CFBundleDocumentTypes`.
 Requires no placeholder.
 The opened document will be